Jesus and Mary Chain

 “She did when she was a child.”

-“Yes,” the woman said, and gave him directions, describing the house.
+“Yes,” the woman said.
+She gave him directions, describing the house.
 “She has a neighbor by the name of Bernie Doiron.
 He tries to keep an eye on her, but he’s a farmhand and works most days.”

 “Thanks for your help.
-If you don’t mind my asking, how old is this house?”
+If you don’t mind my asking, how old is this house?
+It looks old but it looks like it has been restored.”

 “It was more than a hundred years old when we bought it,” the woman said.
 “It was built by a merchant back then, a man by the name of Joseph Gallant, so we call it the Gallant House.
-My husband and I had planned on living here, restoring it, which we still do, but we converted it into a bed and breakfast two years later.”
+My husband and I at first only planned on living here, fixing it up, which we are still doing.
+It is an unending job.
+We converted it into a bed and breakfast to help with the bills.”

-JT found her house easily enough, helped get Ida inside, and boiled water for tea.
+JT found her house easily enough, helped get Ida inside, and boiled water in a kettle for tea.
 He waited until she was resting easy in her easy chair before leaving.
 He shot her a two-finger salute off the brim of his cap.

 “Thank you, Mr. Policeman,” she said.
-“Can you come back soon and take me for another walk?”
+“Can you come back soon and take me for another ride?”

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”